kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/material-selection-and-surface-testing-kunran.md

 * The project narrowed a broad aflatoxin-control problem into a specific material-selection question.
 * The recommendation is based on partner needs, expert feedback, literature evidence and laboratory testing.
 * The literature review helped justify why LDPE was removed from the first experimental shortlist rather than simply choosing materials based on availability.
-* The maize-bag experiment showed that internal humidity and CO2 can rise quickly after sealing, so material choice should be evaluated together with ventilation and drying behaviour.
+* The maize-bag experiment produced a clear headspace result: all sealed bags became humid and CO2-rich, but PVC had the lowest peak humidity and slower CO2 accumulation than PP and Nylon.
 * The plastic-lab work included both ATR-FTIR spectroscopy and microscope observation, giving a stronger first screen than visual inspection alone.
+* The humidity drop after opening the bags showed that ventilation is essential; material choice should be evaluated together with airflow design, not in isolation.
 * The ATR-FTIR analysis checked the relevant diagnostic regions for oxidation, hydrolysis and PVC-specific degradation, rather than relying only on visual appearance.
 * The report and repository structure give future teams a clear starting point.